nbarbettini/little-aspnetcore-book/chapters/security-and-identity/using-identity-in-the-application.md

 }
 ```

-The new code at the top of the action method uses the `UserManager` to get the current user from the `User` property available in the action:
+The new code at the top of the action method uses the `UserManager` to look up the current user from the `User` property available in the action:

 ```csharp
 var currentUser = await _userManager.GetUserAsync(User);
 ```

 If there is a logged-in user, the `User` property contains a lightweight object with some (but not all) of the user's information.
-The `UserManager` uses this to look up the full user details in the database via the `GetUserAsync`.
+The `UserManager` uses this to look up the full user details in the database via the `GetUserAsync()` method.

 The value of `currentUser` should never be null, because the `[Authorize]` attribute is present on the controller.
 However, it's a good idea to do a sanity check, just in case.
 You can use the `Challenge()` method to force the user to log in again if their information is missing: